turbot/steampipe-docs/docs/managing/workspaces.md

 ## Using Workspaces
 Workspaces may be defined in any `.spc` file in the `~/.steampipe/config` directory, but by convention they should be placed in the `~/.steampipe/config/workspaces.spc` file.

-The workspace named `default` is special; If a workspace named `default` exists, `--workspace` is not  specified in the command, and `STEAMPIPE_WORKSPACE` is not set, then steampipe uses "default" workspace:
+The workspace named `default` is special; if a workspace named `default` exists, `--workspace` is not  specified in the command, and `STEAMPIPE_WORKSPACE` is not set, then Steampipe uses "default" workspace:

 ```bash
 steampipe query --snapshot "select * from aws_account"